AbdimulhinYussuf3675/Personal-django-gallery/README.md

 ## User stories
->As a user of the application I should be able to:
+>As a user I should be able to:

 * View different photos that interest me.
 * Click on a single photo to expand it and also view the details of the photo.
 The photo details must appear on a modal within      the same route as the main page.
 * Search for different categories of photos. (ie. Travel, Food)
+* View photos based on the location they were taken.
 * Copy a link to the photo to share with my friends.
-* View photos based on the location they were taken.

 ## Bugs